The Deadly Art of Den

 Eno's heart raced, fear creeping into his veins.
 "I'm not...
 Den, I haven't done anything.
 I just want to help you."

 Den's face twisted into a cruel smile.
-"Help me?" he mocked, stepping closer.
+"Help me?" she mocked, stepping closer.
 "Oh, Eno, you have no idea how helpless you really are."

 Suddenly, Den lunged forward, grabbing Eno by the collar and yanking him to his feet.
-Eno gasped, his hands instinctively going to Den's wrists, trying to pull him off, but Den's grip was ironclad.
-His eyes, once playful and full of life, were now cold, gleaming with a sadistic thrill.
+Eno gasped, his hands instinctively going to Den's wrists, trying to pull her off, but Den's grip was ironclad.
+Her eyes, once playful and full of life, were now cold, gleaming with a sadistic thrill.

 But Den wasn't listening.
-He was too far gone.
-His lips curled into a twisted grin as he leaned in, his breath hot against Eno's face.
+She was too far gone.
+Her lips curled into a twisted grin as she leaned in, her breath hot against Eno's face.
 "You know what's funny?"
-Den whispered, his voice dripping with malice.
-"I always thought you'd be more of a challenge."
+Den whispered, her voice dripping with malice.
+"I always thought you'd be more of a challenge.
+Too feeble for a man a magician if I do say so myself."

 Eno's stomach lurched as Den shoved him hard against the wall, his head snapping back with a sickening thud.
 The room spun, and for a moment, Eno thought he might pass out.
 But then he heard it—a faint creak, barely audible, coming from the hallway.